degi/genriver/docs/manual.md

 GenRiver3 software is web application and the **online** version is available at: https://genriver.agroforestri.id/

 The software can also be launched as a standalone app using R and RStudio.
-Following is the step-by-step to run the software from the source code as a standalone app.
+The following is a step-by-step guide for running the software from the source code as a standalone app.

 ### Installation Instructions
 1. Install R from [CRAN](https://cran.r-project.org/).